MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/move-and-migration/New-PublicFolderMigrationRequest.md

 ## SYNOPSIS
 This cmdlet is available only in on-premises Exchange.

-Use the New-PublicFolderMigrationRequest cmdlet to begin the process of migrating public folders from Exchange Server 2010.
+Use the New-PublicFolderMigrationRequest cmdlet to start a serial public folder migration from Exchange Server 2010.

+**Note**: Serial public folder migration cmdlets are no longer available in Exchange Online.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).